apache/spark/docs/sql-ref-datatypes.md

 ### Type Conversion

-In general, an expression can contain different data types and type conversion is the transformation of some data types into others in order to resolve type mismatches.
-Spark supports both implicit conversions by type coercion and explicit conversions by explicit casting and store assignment casting.
+Type conversion turns the values of one data type to another data type.
+Spark needs to perform type conversions if users explicitly ask to do so via the CAST operator, or to resolve data type mismatch in operators, functions, and table writing implicitly.

 #### Type Coercion in Operations between Different Types